mbullr/CodeSharkFC/README.md

 Error: `Error - no qt platform plugin could be initializeds`

 Problem: Problem with QT6 looking for `..\platforms\` in the directory of the executable (in this case `CodeSharkFC.exe`).
-Solution: You should be able to set environment variables to point to ..FreeCAD_x.x\lib\qt6\plugins\platforms but I have not had any luck with this.
+Solution: You should be able to set environment variable QT_PLUGIN_PATH to point to ..FreeCAD_x.x\lib\qt6\plugins\platforms but I have not had any luck with this.
 Workaround is to copy contents of `..FreeCAD_x.x\lib\qt6\plugins\platforms` to `..\CodeSharkFC\platforms`